 - An outer protective plastic layer is good to dampen the vibrations caused by a month of navigation between China and Europe and thus avoid any damage to the imported goods

 We are proud to offer door-to-door services thanks to the strong network we have been able to build over the years.
 With this service, you can ship your goods or belongings to any destination in the world with full peace of mind.
 DocShipper Malaysia will take care of your shipment from A to Z, which means from the pick-up location of your choice, to your new house or warehouse.

-We handle for you all the mandatory steps that have to be completed when shipping abroad:
+We handle for you all the mandatory steps that have to be achieved when shipping abroad: